The Best Frozen Fish You Can Buy at Trader Joe’s

-Over-fishing is a serious issue within the seafood industry and can often result in the depletion of marine reserves around the world.
-This is why it's super important to do your homework and commit to exclusively buying fish from stores (and restaurants) that use their purchasing power for good.
+As over-fishing continues to deplete marine reserves around the world, it’s super important to do your homework and commit to exclusively buying fish from stores (and restaurants) that use their purchasing power for good.

 If you don’t even know where to begin when sorting all of this information out, the Seafood Watch list is a great place to start.
 It’s basically like a fish report card, which helps you to easily identify which varieties are definite no-nos.
 You can also search for recommendations and find out which businesses you visit have committed to being Seafood Watch partners.

 We decided to do some of the legwork for you when it comes to the grocery store of choice for many of our readers: Trader Joe’s.
 While Trader Joe’s surprisingly hasn’t always had the best track record when it comes to sustainably sourced fish, they have expressed that they are working towards the goal of offering better options for customers!